Kafka on the Shore: Humans

 The manager of a private library, where Oshima works and where Kafka lives through much of the novel.
 She was previously a singer, and performed the song "Kafka on the Shore", which unites many of the novel's themes.
-Although her outward appearance makes her look normal, she suffers from an existential crisis after the death of her boyfriend.
-She journeyed to the 'alternate reality' when she was 15 years old due to her strong desire to keep her happiness forever, eventually discovering the 'essence' used to compose "Kafka on the Shore".
-However it led to that version of herself 'separating' from her.
+Although her outward appearance is normal, she has suffered from an existential crisis since the death of her boyfriend.
+She journeyed to the "alternate reality" when she was 15 years old due to her strong desire to keep her happiness forever, eventually discovering the "essence" used to compose "Kafka on the Shore".
+However it led to that version of herself "separating" from her.